Symplectically replacing plumbings with Euler characteristic 2 4-manifolds: Proof of Theorem

-All monodromy factorizations will be products of right-handed Dehn twists around simple closed curves.
-For simplicity, a curve and a right-handed Dehn twist about the curve will have the same label.
+To construct the families of plumbing trees of Theorem \ref{thm:trees}, we will iteratively apply the Key Lemma.
+By the remarks above, these trees will automatically be 2-replaceable.
+All monodromy factorizations will be products of right Dehn twists around simple closed curves.
+For simplicity, a curve and a right Dehn twist about the curve will have the same label.

-We start with the length 4 linear plumbing with framings $-2,-4,-4,$ and $-2$, associated to the fraction $[2,4,4,2]=\frac{45}{26}$.
-It has boundary $L(45,26)$.
-Viewed as a Lefschetz fibration, its monodromy factorization is drawn on the left side of Figure \ref{relation} (see \cite{gaymark} for details).
+Let $P$ be the linear plumbing with framings $(-2,-4,-4,-2)$. $P$ can be viewed as a Lefschetz fibration with the monodromy factorization drawn on the left side of Figure \ref{relation}.
 It is given by $x_0^2x_1x_2x_3yx_4x_5^2$.
 Using a lantern relation applied to $x_3yx_4x_5$, we obtain the middle factorization in Figure \ref{relation}, $x_0^2x_1x_2zefx_5=x_0^2x_1x_2zx_5ef$.
-Finally, using the more general daisy relation (defined in \cite{mark}), applied to $x_0^2x_1x_2zx_5$, we obtain the final factorization, $abcdef$, pictured on the right side of Figure \ref{relation}.
-Thus, we have the relation $x_0^2x_1x_2x_3x_4x_5^2y=abcdef$.
-By drawing a handlebody diagram (see, for example, \cite{mark}) of the total space of the Lefschetz fibration described by the rightmost monodromy factorization, it is easy to see that this 4-manifold has Euler characteristic 2, proving that the linear plumbing associated to $[2,4,4,2]$ is indeed 2-replaceable.
+Finally, using the more general \textit{daisy relation} (defined in \cite{mark}), applied to $x_0^2x_1x_2zx_5$, we obtain the factorization $abcdef$ pictured on the right side of Figure \ref{relation}.
+By drawing a handlebody diagram of the total space of the Lefschetz fibration described by the monodromy factorization $abcdef$, easy homology calculations show that this 4-manifold is a 2-replacement of $P$ (see, for example, \cite{mark}).